MicahElliott/flowrist/README.md

 - `techno` (`...ii.`)
 - `note` (`ir.m`) (hard!)

-And these are particularly challenging, and could be magic or just slowly typed (or really interesting alts):
+And these are a few of the particularly challenging, and could be magic or just slowly typed (or really interesting alts):

 - `beyond`
 - `moment`